Sparsholt, Oxfordshire: Parish church

 The oldest part of the Church of England parish church of the Holy Cross is the nave, which was built in the 12th century.
 The church has a 13th-century west tower, and 13th-century arches leading to the chancel and south transept.
 In the 14th century the chancel and transept were rebuilt and several new windows were inserted.
 The chancel was given a Decorated Gothic piscina and triple sedilia with ornate cusped arches.
 A pair of tomb recesses in a similar style was installed, one on the south side of the chancel beside the sedilia and the other on the north side.
 In the transept are three rare 14th-century oak effigies, two of them under canopies like those in the chancel.
 Some 13th- and 14th-century stained glass survives in the church.
 Late in the 15th century a vestry was added on the north side of the chancel, more windows were inserted in the nave and the nave roof was replaced.
 The church is a grade I listed building.

 On the north wall in the nave is a large Renaissance monument with strapwork flanked by Doric columns.
 It commemorates John Playdell who died in 1591 and his wife Bridget who died in 1623.
 In the south transept is a smaller Renaissance monument with strapwork flanked by Ionic columns.
 It commemorates Sir George Hyde KG of Kingston Lisle who also died in 1623.
 The chancel has a 17th-century collar truss roof.
 The north porch is late 18th-century, as probably is the transept roof.
 In the 19th century a Gothic Revival traceried wooden screen was inserted in the chancel arch.
 The west tower has a ring of four bells.
 Joseph Carter of Reading cast the treble and third bells in 1578 and the tenor bell in 1603.
 Mears and Stainbank of the Whitechapel Bell Foundry cast or re-cast the second bell in 1914.
 Holy Cross parish is part of the Ridgeway Benefice, along with the parishes of Childrey, Kingston Lisle, Letcombe Bassett, Letcombe Regis and West Challow.

 Amenities

 A small annual income to run a parish Sunday school was established by private donations in the 18th century.
 In 1874 a school and adjoining cottages were built at the junction of Sparsholt Street and Church Way.
 In 1964 the school was closed and in 1968 the building was bought for conversion into a village hall.
 The hall was modernised in 2007.
-Sparsholt has a public house, the Star Inn.
+Sparsholt has a public house, The Sparsholt. which has recently been refurbished under new ownership.